JadenQ/Notebooks/K8S/CKA.md

 Master: manage, plan, schedule, monitor nodes

 - *ETCD*: key-value database to store the configuration
-- *kube-scheduler*: schedule resources from master to worker node
+- *kube-scheduler*: schedule resources from master to worker node.
+Bind pods to node.
 - *Controller-manager*
   - Node controller: on board new board to create and distroy
   - Replication controller: make sure the desired number of containers